Home » South America » Falkland Islands Google Maps & Wiki

 The right to vote in Falkland Islands can be exercised by the population from the age of 18 years of age, universal and he following ways can earn the citizenship; see United Kingdom.

-Whether you are traveling for business or please, never forget that sometimes there are several risks/hazards on your way; In the case of Falkland Islands, these are the most likely dangers you might face: strong winds persist throughout the year.
+Whether you are traveling for business or not, never forget that sometimes there are several risks/hazards on your way; In the case of Falkland Islands, these are the most likely dangers you might face: strong winds persist throughout the year.
 What do you think?
-Are you prepared enough to visit Stanley and / or Falkland Islands?
+Are you prepared enough to visit Stanley and/or Falkland Islands?

 Top of page